mckennapsean/dissertation/content/01-intro.md

-With a broad range of generative and evaluative methods at their disposal, visualization designers could benefit from a _discoverable_ approach for finding, utilizing, and reflecting on the use of different design methods.
-These design methods could be incorporated from a variety of different fields, from human-computer interaction to design to software engineering.
+With a broad range of generative and evaluative methods at their disposal, visualization designers could benefit from a _discoverable_ approach for finding, utilizing, and reflecting on the use of different user-centered design methods.
+These design methods can be incorporated from a wide variety of fields, from human-computer interaction to design to software engineering.
 The design activity framework specifically pulls from user-centered design methodologies [@Kumar2012; @Martin2012] to organize, suggest, and promote new kinds of design methods for visualization designers to employ.
 By emphasizing these design